SimonJackson24/AMSLPR/docs/security_hardening.md

 ## Conclusion

 Security is an ongoing process, not a one-time setup.
 Regularly review and update your security measures to protect against new threats.
-By following these recommendations, you can significantly improve the security of your AMSLPR deployment.
+By following these recommendations, you can significantly improve the security of your VisiGate deployment.

 For additional security resources, consult the following:
 - [Raspberry Pi Security Guide](https://www.raspberrypi.org/documentation/configuration/security.md)